 In addition to his oratorios, Handel’s concerti grossi, anthems and orchestral pieces also garnered him fame and success.
 Among the most noted were Water Music (1717), Coronation Anthems (1727), Trio Sonatas op.
-2 (1722–1733), Trio Sonatas op.
+2 (1722–33), Trio Sonatas op.
 5 (1739), Concerto Grosso op.
 6 (1739) and Music for Royal Fireworks, completed a decade before his death.

 Over the course of his musical career, Handel, exhausted by stress, endured a number of potentially debilitating problems with his physical health.
 He is also believed to have suffered from anxiety and depression.
 Yet somehow, Handel, who was known to laugh in the face of adversity, remained virtually undeterred in his determination to keep making music.

-In the spring of 1737, Handel had a stroke that impaired the movement of his right hand.
+In the spring of 1737, Handel suffered a stroke that impaired the movement of his right hand.
 His fans worried that he would never compose again.
 But after only six weeks of recuperation in Aix-la-Chapelle, Handel was fully recovered.
 He went back to London and not only returned to composing, but made a comeback at playing the organ as well.